• Menu

 Look for jicama that’s got a smooth skin without discolouration or soft spots.

-Sometimes the colossal-sized jicama have a woody interior which is fine to stir-fry but is not ideal for grating raw into salads.
+Your best option is to go for a medium-sized one as sometimes the colossal-sized jicama have a woody interior which is fine to stir-fry but is not ideal for grating raw into salads.

-How to Store Jicama
+How to Make Apple Jicama Slaw

 1. Wash the jicama thoroughly, cut it in half lengthwise from the root to the stem.